Hearts Once Nourished with Hope and Compassion: Production

 Shai Hulud started recording the album in August 1997 and finished the process in September.
 The album's title name comes from the lyrics of "Outside the Boundaries of a Friend", My heart, once nourished with hope and compassion, now is black as death.

 Many movie samples were used.
 One of them is played at the end of "Solely Concentrating on the Negative Aspects of Life", in which Bill Murray is heard saying "It's gonna be cold.
 It's gonna be gray.
 And it's gonna last you for the rest of your life" from the 1993 film Groundhog Day.
 Sigourney Weaver in Alien (1979) is heard at the end of the record saying, "This is Lieutenant Ripley, last survivor of the Nostromo, signing off."

-Early versions of "Beyond Man" ("Favor") and "For the World" ("Sauve Qui Peut" (Save Yourself, in literal translation from French) are found in A Comprehensive Retrospective: Or How I Learned to Stop Worrying and Release Bad and Useless Recordings compilation. off the 1995 demo.
+Early versions of "Beyond Man" ("Favor") and "For the World" ("Sauve Qui Peut" (Save Yourself, in literal translation from French) are found in A Comprehensive Retrospective: or How We Learned to Stop Worrying and Release Bad and Useless Recordings compilation. off the 1995 demo.
 Damien Moyal, the former vocalist of the band, still has a "Sauve Qui Peut" tattoo on his arm.

 The techno/industrial version of "If Born From This Soil", entitled "If Born From This Soil: Treatments for the Infected Foetus", was arranged by Jonathan Wright and his project, Minor Procedure.

 In the thanks list, the hardcore band Will Haven is thanked twice.

 The album was released in CD/LP and 12" clear brown (106 press).
 It is now sold through Crisis subsidiary, Revelation Records.

-Sound
+Composition and music

 The album's blend of melody and aggression, typical in modern hardcore bands, became very influential for many successful mainstream hardcore bands and much of the hardcore-metalcore scene in the 2000s, even though guitarist Matt Fox has stated on interviews that he disliked the final product and its sound quality.

-Lyrical themes
+John Hill of Loudwire wrote that the album "capture[s] a wide palette of emotion and feeling, stringing together intense emotion while also creating loud, abrasive hardcore tracks that captured the mood and feeling of anguish and expelling it as sound."

 Lyrical themes vary from misanthropy, angst, hatred, and failed romantic love.
 These themes give the album an overall dark atmosphere.
-In further releases, the band would focus even more on misanthropy and hatred themes.
+In further releases, the band would focus even more on hatred and misanthropy.

 The lyrics of "Outside the Boundaries of a Friend" are directly inspired by an unrequited love of guitarist Matt Fox, and "Eating Bullets of Acceptance" talks about how, in the words of Dave Silber, "some vegans idealise and have a sense of superiority over others".